This is Where…

 We Restore Balance

-Blake Epling, MD and Timothy K. Jackson, MD offer specialized care to help treat patients with hormone imbalances and metabolism disorders.
+Blake Epling, MD, Timothy K. Jackson, MD, and Ayesha Jameel, MD offer specialized care to help treat patients with hormone imbalances and metabolism disorders.

 Are you concerned about a possible hormonal condition?

 If so, United Hospital Center is pleased to let you know that you can seek treatment right here at Bridgeport Endocrinology.
-Dr. Blake Epling and Dr. Timothy Jackson are both board-certified endocrinologists who work with new and existing patients.
+These board-certified physicians work with new and existing patients..
 You do not have to settle for a reduced quality of life due to a hormonal condition.
-We are happy to answer any questions you have or schedule an appointment for you with Dr. Epling or Dr. Jackson.
+We are happy to answer any questions you have or schedule an appointment for you with Drs.
+Epling, Jackson or Jameel.

 What is Endocrinology?